 Woodlands Commercial Corp. f/k/a Lehman Bros.
 Commercial Bank v.
 Massachusetts Department of Transportation, Supreme Court of the State of New York, County of New York: On or about November 14, 2013, the plaintiff corporation (previously known as Woodlands Commercial Bank, a wholly-owned subsidiary of Lehman Bancorp, Inc.) filed suit against MassDOT, as successor to the Massachusetts Turnpike Authority, in New York state court.
 The suit seeks recovery of an unspecified amount allegedly withheld in breach of a contract concerning six derivatives transactions between the Turnpike Authority and a Lehman Brothers affiliate.
-The Turnpike Authority allegedly terminated the contractual arrangement without making a full termination payment, which the plaintiff contends constituted a breach of the Authority's contractual obligations.
-The crux of the dispute is the amount of the payment that the Authority was required to make when it terminated the derivatives transactions.
-In December, 2008, the Authority made an early termination payment of approximately \$3.17 million, but the plaintiff appears to contend that that payment should have been in the range of \$30 million to \$40 million.
+According to the plaintiff, the Turnpike Authority terminated the contractual arrangement without making a full termination payment, which the plaintiff contends constituted a breach of the Authority's contractual obligations.
+In December, 2008, the Authority made an early termination payment of approximately \$3.17 million, but the plaintiff contends that payment should have been in the range of \$30 million to \$40 million.
 In addition to contractual damages, the plaintiff seeks interest on its claim of unpaid sums, dating back to late 2008.
 The complaint acknowledges that the Legislature created MassDOT as "a body politic and corporate" that performs various public functions but is nonetheless separate from the Commonwealth.
+MassDOT answered the Complaint, denying the principal substantive allegations and asserting a variety of affirmative defenses.
 No claims are expressly lodged against the Commonwealth in this suit.